 John points to Jesus as Messiah

-John’s message moves past the strict standard of law and asserts a revelatory and prophetic speaking.* Concerning the Qumran Essene priesthood (scribes and lawyers), they would expect to be catapulted into ascendancy.
-As to the Sadducees, they would prefer to remain as the Temple Priests.
-John condemns them both and condemns the legalistic Pharisees as well.
-John will confirm none, but instead preaches a newly revealed understanding, that of the Nazarenes and the principles of the Way, and the message of the coming Messiah.
+John’s message moves past the strict standard of law and asserts a revelatory and prophetic speaking.* He condemns the Sadducees, who would certainly prefer to remain as the Temple Priests.
+He condemns the legalistic Pharisees as well.
+John preaches an understanding newly revealed to the people, that of the Nazarenes and the principles of the Way, and the message of the coming Messiah.